Records: Aaron Hernandez was member of Bloods street gang

 Some inmates said Hernandez had become increasingly spiritual during his time in prison.

-“They felt that his suicide had been some sort of religious message,” the Department of Correction report said.

-The report also said Hernandez knew about Massachusetts case law that says a prisoner’s convictions can be erased if he dies before his appeal has been heard, as Hernandez did.

-Hernandez’s lawyers in his double-murder trial have also said Hernandez showed no signs he planned to kill himself, and they have pledged to conduct an independent investigation into Hernandez’s death.
-The defense team also blasted state officials for leaks to the media of some of the information contained in the reports.
+Hernandez’s lawyers in his double-murder trial have said he showed no signs he planned to kill himself.
+They have pledged to conduct an independent investigation into his death.

-The Department of Correction also released prison records showing Hernandez was cited a dozen times for disciplinary issues, including physical altercations with other inmates, possessing a homemade cigarette and lighter, possessing a homemade weapon, getting a tattoo and having another inmate in his cell.
+The Department of Correction released prison records showing Hernandez was cited a dozen times for disciplinary issues, including physical altercations with other inmates, possessing a homemade weapon, getting a tattoo and having another inmate in his cell.
 Sanctions for those violations included the loss of his phone, gym and yard privileges.

 One report says Hernandez was “insolent” toward a correction officer and used a racial epithet after he was cited for tampering with a lock.